ae-chan/stockprice_forecasting/README.md

 Code may be executed directly without user changes to the code.
 Changes may be made to cross-validation procedure.

 ## Output ("/figures" folder)
 Stores all outputs.
-Title is formatted as "symbol@[average mean absolute percentage error].html" for quick screening of predictive accuracy on each stock.
+Title is formatted as "symbol@[average of mean absolute percentage error].html" for quick screening of predictive accuracy on each stock.

 ## Functionalities to be added:
 1. readme.md screenshots